erikdubois/LinuxMint181i3/README.md

-# Installing i3 on Linux Mint 18.1 Cinnamon, Xfce or Mate
+# Installing i3 on Linux Mint 18.1 Cinnamon, Mate or Xfce

 I3 = [improved tiling windows manager](https://i3wm.org/) and this is its base of operations.

+## Installation of Linux Mint 18.1 Cinnamon, Mate or Xfce

 We start from an up-to-date and clean install of Linux Mint 18.1 Cinnamon, XFCE or MATE as described on http://erikdubois.be.